conceptcartography/conceptcartography/docs/concepts/transactional-testimonial-injustice.md

 ---
 concept: transactional testimonial injustice
 references:
 - 'Wanderer, Jeremy.
 2017.
-"VARIETIES OF TESTIMONIAL INJUSTICE" in Kidd, I. J., Medina, J., Pohlhaus, G., & Jr (Eds.).
+"Varieties of Testimonial Injustice" in Kidd, I. J., Medina, J., Pohlhaus, G., & Jr (Eds.).
 The Routledge Handbook of Epistemic Injustice.
 Routledge:
   27-40 https: doi.org/10.4324/9781315212043'
 definitions:
-- '"a breach of the order of justice established between the parties to a testimonial transaction [yielding] a systemic pattern of maltreatment of people across an array of different transactions and contexts" (ibid p.
-33).'
+- '"a breach of the order of justice established between the parties to a testimonial transaction [yielding] a systemic pattern of maltreatment of people across an array of different transactions and contexts" ([Wanderer, 2017, p.
+33]).'
 examples:
 - description: The widespread maltreatment that results from the sexist prejudices exhibited by Greenleaf